astral-sh/rye/docs/guide/tools.md

 Afterwards the tool is installed into `~/.rye/tools/ruff` and the necessary shims are placed in `~/.rye/shims`.

++/- 0.4.0

+    The `install` command now considers custom sources configured in the `config.toml` file.
+For more information see [Dependency Sources](sources.md).

 ## Listing Tools

 If you want to see which tools are installed, you can use `rye tools list`: